bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FailureLoad_37Y$o07UP6fwQ09RpopCdC/Documentation.md

-The max load that the dropper could undertake before break.
+The max load that a component could undertake before break.